kubernetes/website/content/en/docs/setup/independent/high-availability.md

 ## First steps for both methods

 {{< note >}}
-**Note**: All commands in this guide on any control plane or etcd node should be run as root.
+All commands in this guide on any control plane or etcd node should be run as root.
 {{< /note >}}

 - Find your pod CIDR.
 For details, see [the CNI network